 You also point to other effects than those that apply to the product directly.

 The anti-dumping measures do not only affect imports of the goods in question.
 Research in this area shows that trade in goods that are not directly exposed to anti-dumping measures is also negatively affected.
 It has also been shown that these measures could lead to countermeasures and that they cause uncertainty about the conditions for trade and exports.
-In order for companies to protect themself from anti-dumping measures, research has shown that they increase the prices of their export products for preventive purposes, which is detrimental to trade.
+In order for companies to protect themselves from anti-dumping measures, research has shown that they increase the prices of their export products for preventive purposes, which is detrimental to trade.

 What distinguishes this analysis from previous research in the field?